Allied Health

 Step 3: Obtain a Patient Care Technician Certification

 To become certified as a patient care technician, the final requirement after finishing the certification course is to pass the certification exam.
-The National Healthcareer Association is the largest certifying agency, but there are other certification options as well.
+The National Healthcareer Association is the largest certifying agency, but other certification options exist.
 When choosing an exam, consider which certification is recognized in your area.
-Ultimately, the purpose of getting certified is to demonstrate that you have the skills and knowledge required of a patient care technician.
+Ultimately, getting certified demonstrates that you have the skills and knowledge required of a patient care technician.

 Certifying Entity Exam Name Exam Price (2023)